Jane enjoys giving everyday objects the chance to shine by giving them centre stage.

 Jane Cruickshank's Artistic Style

-Jane's paintings are characterized by an intense realism that brings her subjects to life with extraordinary luminescence and clarity.
-Initially focusing on figures and self-portraits, she developed a unique approach of placing subjects off-center to explore vulnerability.
+Jane's paintings are characterised by an intense realism that brings her subjects to life with extraordinary luminescence and clarity.
+Initially focusing on figures and self-portraits, she developed a unique approach of placing subjects off-centre to explore vulnerability.
 Her work deliberately uses pattern and surface to examine how appearance influences identity.
 Over time, she transitioned to still life paintings, gaining a reputation for creating captivating compositions that breathe life into everyday objects.

 Artistic Exploration and Technique